A different approach to music education for homeschool families

 Developing Effective Practice Habits

-• learning how to adjust their approach over time
+• learning how to evaluate their own playing

 Learn More About My Teaching Approach